wesleywerner/aliverl/docs/story-building.md

 # Tileset

-Each map has a tileset, an image divided into 32x32 sized blocks of tile images.
-Each level can have it's own tileset image, or share the same image.
+The tileset is an image divided into 32x32 sized squares of tiled images.
 This is a PNG file, it should not have a transparency layer, instead all magenta #ff00ff pixels are rendered transparent.
-The image size _must_ be in multiples of 32.
-This helps the rendering engine index the tiles properly.
+This means that you must avoid using per-pixel alpha effects.
+The image size must be in multiples of 32 as this helps the rendering engine determine how many columns and rows comprise the tileset.

+Once you start building levels with a given tileset image, you should not add any more columns to the tileset image.
+This will offset the indexes and break your levels.
+You are free to add as many rows as you need, that is okay.

-To help build your story with the proper image and animation id's, use the built-in debug command ^F2 to render two temporary png images: /tmp/alive_animations.png and /tmp/alive_tileset_indexed.png.
-These show you the GID's of configured story animations, and tileset ID's respectively.
+To help build your story with the proper image and animation id's, use the built-in debug command ^F2 to render two temporary png images: Use the first file, `alive_tileset_indexed.png`, to build your conf animations sections.

+Once your animation config is set up, re-run ^F2 so that the second image, `alive_animations.png`, is refreshed to reflect your newly configured animations.
+This particular cheat sheet will help you as a reference when building levels with the map editor.

 # Creating a level